aminrj/aminrj.github.io/_posts/2026-04-03-ai-agents-security-course-article.md

 ---

-## Part 5: The OWASP Agentic Top 10 — A Quick Map
+## Part 5: the OWASP agentic top 10 — a quick map

 In early 2026, OWASP published the Top 10 for Agentic Applications (ASI01–ASI10) — the first comprehensive threat taxonomy specific to agents.
 Every attack pattern above maps to this framework.